ibuddieat/zk_libcod/README.md

 - Added cvars:
   * `sv_limitLocalRcon` to whitelist internal IPs at rcon rate limiting
   * `sv_logRcon` to disable (successful) rcon command logging
+  * `sv_logHeartbeat` to disable logging of heartbeats that are sent to the master server
   * `g_debugEvents` to log events such as player footsteps, temporary entities etc.
   * `g_logPickup` to control logging of item pickup actions
   * `g_notifyPickup` to define whether to use the stock pickup logic or custom notify events